Open Source · Maintainer

 Why these are open source

-Every Payload CMS team I work with hits the same gaps: GA4 reporting needs to live inside the admin panel, Google Merchant Center sync needs to roundtrip attribute mappings without surprise resets, FAQ schema needs to validate without writing JSON-LD by hand.
+Every Payload CMS team I work with hits the same gaps: GA4 reporting needs to live inside the admin panel, Google Merchant Center sync needs to roundtrip attribute mappings without surprise resets, and social publishing needs idempotent jobs, encrypted connections, and token lifecycle controls.
 Re-solving these per client is a tax on the ecosystem.

-Publishing them as plugins. under the MIT license, with full TypeScript types and integration tests. moves the ecosystem forward and gives prospective clients verifiable proof of how I write code under production constraints.
+Publishing them under the MIT license, with full TypeScript types and integration tests, moves the ecosystem forward and gives prospective clients verifiable proof of how I write code under production constraints.
 That is why the work belongs on the site.

 Pressure-test the platform decision before you commit budget.